 - Certain medications

-Unfortunately, anovulation often doesn’t present with clear-cut symptoms.
-However, some signs may indicate its presence, including:
+Unfortunately, anovulation often doesn’t present with clear-cut or obvious symptoms.
+However, you may notice some signs, including:

 - Ovulation spotting: Some women experience spotting around the time ovulation typically occurs, but this can be misleading as it doesn’t guarantee actual ovulation.

-- Basal Body Temperature (BBT) charts: While not foolproof, BBT charts may not show the typical temperature shift that occurs after ovulation.
+- Basal Body Temperature (BBT) remains flat: While not foolproof, BBT charts may not show the typical temperature rise that occurs after ovulation.

-If you’re concerned about anovulation, discussing your cycle with a healthcare professional is essential.
+If you’re concerned about anovulation, discuss your cycle with a healthcare professional.

 Anovulation Risk Factors

-- Weight: Both excessive weight loss and obesity can disrupt ovulation.
+- Weight: Both underweight and overweight individuals are at higher risk, as excessive weight loss and obesity can disrupt ovulation.

-- Family history: If you have a family history of PCOS or infertility, your risk may be higher.
+- Family history: If you have a family history of PCOS, reproductive hormone disorders, or infertility, your risk may be higher.

-- Underlying medical conditions: Conditions like thyroid disorders and diabetes can impact ovulation.
+- Underlying medical conditions: Conditions like thyroid disorders, insulin resistance, and diabetes can impact ovulation.

-While you can’t completely eliminate the risk of anovulation, some lifestyle changes might help:
+While you can’t completely eliminate the risk of anovulation, some lifestyle changes can help support reproductive health:

-- Maintain a healthy weight: A balanced diet and regular exercise can contribute to hormonal balance.
+- Maintain a healthy weight: A balanced and nutritious diet and regular exercise can contribute to hormonal production and balance.

 - Manage stress: Chronic stress can disrupt your menstrual cycle.
 Relaxation techniques like yoga and meditation can be beneficial.